syndir/SMASHServer/README.md

 ### Client Program
 The client program should conform to the following command line options:

-`-f socketfile`: Use the specified filename as the UNIX domain socket, or `.cse376hw4.socket` if this option is not specified.
+`-f socketfile`: Use the specified filename as the UNIX domain socket, or `.smash.socket` if this option is not specified.
 `-d`: Enables debugging output.
 `-c`: Specify a command to be executed.
 Must be combined with the `-u` flag.
 If this flag is specified, the client shall *ONLY* log in, execute the command, disconnect, and terminate cleanly.
 `-u`: Specify the user to log in as.
 If this is not specified, then the client shall prompt the user for a username upon startup.